alxndrTL/othello_mamba/README.md

 <u>The repo features</u> :
 - a training script `train.py`, which trains a model that predicts legal moves in Othello.
 - the model trained can then be used to train a probe on top of it, with `create_data_probing.py` and `train_probe.py`.
+- the [Jamba](https://www.ai21.com/blog/announcing-jamba) architecture, which interleaves Mamba and attention layers
 - the Transformer backend can be pure PyTorch or can use FlashAttention-2 (torch compile compatible).
 The Mamba backend can either be [mamba.py](https://github.com/alxndrTL/mamba.py) or the [official CUDA implementation](https://github.com/state-spaces/mamba).

 It is a complete reimplementation of the [original repo](https://github.com/likenneth/othello_world).